multiversx/mx-bridge-eth-sc-rs/docs/relayer.md

 The first and most important prerequisite is being recognized as a board member by the multisig smart contract.
 Only owner may add board members.

 But that is only the first step.
-You will not be able to perform any board-member exclusive action until you've staked a certain amount of eGLD in the multisig contract.
+You will not be able to perform any board-member exclusive action until you've staked a certain amount of EGLD in the multisig contract.
 Once staked, you cannot unstake until your role has been revoked.
 This can also happen in two ways:
 - The owner removes you from the board member list, in which case you will then be able to unstake your full stake
 - The owner "slashes" your stake, you lose your board member role and part of your stake and can unstake the rest.

 Stake "slashing" will only happen if you're actively being malicious.
 So play nice!

-## Elrond -> Ethereum transaction
+## MultiversX -> Ethereum transaction

 For this kind of transaction, we'll be using the `EsdtSafe` contract.
 The user will have to submit the transaction through the `EsdtSafe` SC.